Tatty Devine: Collections

 In 2016 Tatty Devine shot their Skies of Antiquity collection on location in Rome, which served as inspiration for the jewellery's architectural inspiration: bubblegum pink layered arches, marble print balconies, intricate odes to the Trevi fountain complete with miniature coins and delicate pastel vases.
-This was followed by Play The Part, their Autumn/Winter collection which took its cue from classical ballet, over sized craft work, statement crystal-studded swans and fairy tale landscapes.
+This was followed by Play The Part, their Autumn/Winter collection which took its cue from classical ballet, oversized craft work, statement crystal-studded swans and fairy tale landscapes.

 In 2017 Tatty Devine debuted The Art of Wasting Time, their Spring/Summercollection which heavily referenced Valley of the Dolls, delicate florals and colour pop pill capsules, etched with the brand's then Brick Lane store number.
 In autumn winter, Rosie and Harriet drew on witchcraft, fairy tales and female power in She Put A Spell On You, which was photographed on location in Cornwall's, Museum of Witchcraft and Magic.

 In 2018 Tatty Devine turned to spring florals, British wildlife, delicate ribbon motifs and a pastel palette with their exuberant collection: Spring Forth and Break Through.
 Autumn/Winter saw the debut of their mystical collection, Liminal Fantasy, an exploration of dream-like states, celestial symbols, fantasy fiction and folklore, which was shot on location in Baggins Book Bazaar, England's largest secondhand book shop.

 In 2019 Tatty Devine launched their Spring/Summer collection, Flamingo-A-Go-Go: a love letter to master of kitsch John Waters.
 Pearlescent flamingo motifs joined high-camp pastel leopards, glossy lipsticks and iconic eye make up in their most striking collection yet.
 This was followed by Everything Is Everything, a 70s-hued Autumn/Winter collection which referenced everything from metallic string art to colourful spider diagrams and mesmerizing mathematical sequences.

 In 2020 Tatty Devine released their sun kissed Spring/Summer collection, Bloom Boom, composed entirely of floral designs, from dahlias to daisies and flowering sweet peas, utilising Duchess satin, beads and laser cut acrylic to create their most ambitious ensemble yet.
 Their Autumn/Winter collection, Desire Paths, drew inspiration from folklore, woodland, and celestial skies to craft intricate dandelion clocks, rose hips and constellations.

 In 2021 Tatty Devine released Held By Many Hands, a tribute to the essence of women and goddesses across the world, from prehistory to the present day.
 The Spring/Summer collection featured references to including glistening 3D scallop shells as a nod to Botticelli's The Birth of Venus.
 This was followed by the collection, I'm Only Dreaming, their Autumn/Winter collection which took its name from the exploration of dreams and the pursuit of sleep itself: jewel tone sleeping pills, ethereal planets, glitter flecked 'zzzs' and intricate moths, as worn in The Guardian by Lady Hale.